riblidezso/graph_clust_alg_comparison/README.md

 ### Files

-The doc.ipynb contains the assigned documents.
+The doc.ipynb contains the assigned document.

-devel_notebooks/ cointain the notebook used to create and test the results.
+devel_notebooks/ cointain the notebooks used to create and test the results.

-my_modules/ containts the functions used at the end to create the results shown in the document
+my_modules/ containts the the python file with the functions used at the end to create the results shown in the document